International Education: International Development Education (INTE/COP-PHD) - Doctoral Program

 - See TOEFL requirements information below

 - There are a limited number of full-time fellowships available.
-If a full-time fellowship is not available you may be interested in being considered for part-time study which provides no tuition remission or funding.
+If a full-time fellowship is not available you may be interested in being considered for part-time study which provides no school based funding.
 The online application provides a question in which you indicate your interest in being considered for part-time study should a full-time position be unavailable.

 Department Name: Humanities and Social Sciences in the Professions